WAUthethird/Marble-Marcher-Community-Edition/game_folder/shaders/shader_documentation.md

 Compute shaders work by invoking so called work-groups, groups of GPU cores that have shared memory.
 The size of the work group is defined by `layout(local_size_x = group_size, local_size_y = group_size) in;`.
 The size of the workgroup can be whatever, but 8 by 8 is the default.
 It is recommended that the total number of GPU cores in a single workgroup is at least 64, otherwise you may get a slowdown.
-The size of the work-group is what expains why the number of work-groups is divided by 8, or any other number.
+The size of the work-group is what explains why the number of work-groups is divided by 8, or any other number.
 The total number of GPU core invocations needs to be equal or more than the rendering resolution you desire.
 To be precise the number of workgroups is exactly equal to `ceil(\expression in cfg\)`.
 So the number of GPU core invocations is exactly the number of workgroups times the number of GPU cores in a work-group.

 The next important point is the binding order of the images.
 In this simple example you only have the shader output image and the global images.
 In cases where the config has more than 1 shader you can only access the image output of the previous shader.